andrespoliv/rokketLabs/README.md

 Second, check server is running properly.
 To do that you'll need to write "node server.js".

-Remark: if you happen to run into an error related to ES6 please check this thread:https://stackoverflow.com/questions/58384179/syntaxerror-cannot-use-import-statement-outside-a-module
+###Remark: if you happen to run into an error related to ES6 (import module) please include inside package.json file "type":"module" as the first element of the object as suggested below:

+//package.json file
+{
+  "type": "module",
+  ...
+}

+Repeat server initialization, it should be working by now.
 Once server is running, open a new terminal and move your path into /frontend, then install the dependencies "npm i dependency1 dependency2..." following the names stated above.

 After that, write "npm start", after a couple of seconds the app should open the browser and start.